by John Moscatiello

 Breaking Down the Data

 The new score distribution data of AP Exams is astonishing.
-Beginning with AP English Literature in 2022, a total of seven AP Exams have been “recalibrated” upward so that average scores, the proportion of scores of 3 or above, and the proportion of scores of 4s and 5s, have all increased, while the proportion of scores of 1s and 2s (sometimes referred to as “failing” scores) has decreased.
-Here is a graph of scores of 4s and 5s for the seven recalibrated AP Exams:
+Beginning with AP English Literature in 2022, a total of nine AP Exams have been “recalibrated” upward so that average scores, the proportion of scores of 3 or above, and the proportion of scores of 4s and 5s, have all increased, while the proportion of scores of 1s and 2s (sometimes referred to as “failing” scores) has decreased.
+Here is a graph of scores of 4s and 5s for seven recalibrated AP Exams:

 No matter which way you assess the data—means, medians, modes, 3 or above, 4s and 5s, pre-covid, post-covid—the trend is always the same: AP scores are being deliberately and intentionally increased.
 Here is a more comprehensive graph of scores of 3 or above from 2018 to 2024: